Vijay Bharadwaj

 Raghvendrarao Vijay Bharadwaj (born 15 August 1975) is an Indian cricket coach and commentator, former professional cricketer.
 He was a right-handed batsman and right-arm offbreak bowler.
 He won the Man of the Series award on his debut one day international series against South Africa in the LG Cup in Kenya in the 1999–2000 season.

 He was a key architect of Karnataka's three Ranji Trophy triumphs in the 1990s.

 He was the chairman of selection committee for under-19 Karnataka team as well.
 He was also the fielding coach of Oman for 2016 ICC World Twenty20.
-Currently he is one of the leading cricket commentator in Kannada.
+Currently he is one of the leading cricket commentators in Kannada.
 He joined Delhi Capitals as the head of the talent scout wing for IPL edition 2025.

 Domestic career

 Bharadwaj made his Ranji Trophy debut for Karnataka in 1994.
 In his first-class career spanning from 1994 to 2006, he played in 96 matches, scoring 5553 runs and grabbing 59 wickets.
 A slipped-disc problem that afflicted his lower back during India's tour of Australia in 2000 under Sachin Tendulkar's captaincy, undid Bharadwaj's career.
 Though he recovered from the injury, he not able to replicate his form from the 1998–99 domestic season when he scored 1463 runs and grabbed 21 crucial wickets to help Karnataka defeat Madhya Pradesh in the Ranji final, close on the heels of its earlier titles in the 97-98 and 95–96 seasons.
 Bharadwaj last played for Karnataka in the 2004–05 season.
 He also played for Jharkhand in 2005 for the Ranji Trophy Plate League, after being overlooked by the selectors of the Karnataka team.

 His domestic career was cut short by eye operation that went wrong.